GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 61|

 <!-- image -->
-**Image Description:** In this image I can see a person wearing a hat and holding a camera.
-In the background I can see few plants and few trees.
+**AI-Generated Image Description:** In the image we can see there is a robot and a person is sitting on the robot.
 <!-- end image description -->